olivermaerz/deep-learning-etc/setup-fastai-pytorch-tensorflow-ubuntu-nvidia-gpu.md

 ## Setup TensorFlow

-Create TensorFlow environment and install the version that run on GPU
+Create a TensorFlow environment and install the TensorFlow version that runs on the GPU
 ```
 conda create -n tf
 conda activate tf